Unitarization of infinite-range forces: graviton-graviton scattering: -wave scattering for and the graviball pole position

-All the previous arguments eventually depend also on the value of $\log a$.
-The latter comes from the separation of hard and soft modes in the IR divergent part of loop diagrams.
-This points towards using $\log a \gtrsim 1$, though its value can not be fixed by perturbation theory.
+The value of $\log a$ comes from the separation of hard and soft modes in the IR divergent part of loop diagrams.
+As discussed in Sec.~\ref{sec.200122.1} this points towards using $\log a \gtrsim 1$, though its value can not be fixed by perturbation theory.
 We saw in Sec.~\ref{sec.200530.1} that for the AC model, the results from the Born approximation suggest a slightly smaller value: the LO one, $\gamma_E/2$, gets ``dressed'' by higher-order corrections, so that at the end $\log a=1/2$ is the one reproducing the exact positions of the lightest poles.
 To get more insight on which values of $\log a$ may be {\it a priori} adequate without knowing higher-order contributions (like in our present study for the graviball), we investigate these theories in $d>4$, where the IR divergences eventually disappear, and study their evolution to $d=4$.
 We first discuss the method applied to the AC-scattering model and show that, indeed, it gives a value $\log a\simeq 1/2$.
 Then, we apply the analogous method to the $J=0$ graviton-graviton scattering and obtain the larger result $\log a\simeq 1$.

 For $d\to 4$ the effect of the IR divergences affecting the partial-wave projection of the Born terms in the AC model requires including ${S_c^{AC}}(p^2)$.
 This can be obtained in $d>4$ by using the one for QED, $S^C_c$, calculated in App.~\ref{sec.200812.1}, and applying the substitution $\alpha\to \alpha p^4/(2mM)^2$ in Eq.~\eqref{200813.4}.
+After replacing $p^2$ by its value at the pole positions in $d$ dimensions $p^2(d)$ given in Eq.~\eqref{200815.5} we are left with the combination